 Typically, the byway is divided into four main segments: Astoria to Garibaldi, Garibaldi to Newport, Newport to Coos Bay, and Coos Bay to Brookings.
 Along the way, travelers can experience wildlife sightings, historic sites, and scenic landscapes—making it one of the great American road trips.

-In fact, during the drive, you’ll traverse the entire Olympic Penninsula, which contains the Olympic National Park.
-This national park is quite special so be sure to take time to explore its four regions and three distinct ecozones.
+In fact, during the drive, you’ll traverse the entire Olympic Peninsula, which contains the Olympic National Park.
+This national park is quite special so be sure to take time to explore its four regions and three distinct eco-zones.

 Must-Do Excursion: Whale Watching from Friday Harbor